 My monograph, The Revolution Will Not Be Televised: Protest Music After Fukushima (Oxford University Press, December 2015), addresses the role of musicians in (self-)censored environments and the ways they convey their political messages through music in four different performance spaces—cyberspace, demonstrations, festivals, and recordings.
-It won book subvention awards from the Society for Ethnomusicology’s Diversity Committee and the Barr-Feree Foundation.
+It won the 2017 John Whitney Hall Book Prize from the Association for Asian Studies and an Honorable Mention for the 2016 Alan Merriam Prize from the Society for Ethnomusicology.
+It also won book subvention awards from the Society for Ethnomusicology and the Barr-Feree Foundation.
 My article on antinuclear demonstrations, which is related to this book, won the Waterman Prize from the Popular Music Section of the Society for Ethnomusicology in 2014.

-My second monograph, Revolution Remixed: A Typology of Intertextuality in Protest Songs (under contract with Oxford, forthcoming), constructs a classification of intertextuality as it pertains to protest songs and analyzes cases drawn from the Japanese antinuclear movement.
+My second monograph, Revolution Remixed: Intertextuality in Protest Music (under contract with Oxford, forthcoming), constructs a classification of intertextuality as it pertains to protest songs and analyzes cases drawn from the Japanese antinuclear movement.
 It won a book subvention award from the Society for Music Theory in April 2015.

 I am working on a monograph on the development of nationalistic symbols and text setting in Japanese children’s songs from the Meiji Era to the Allied Occupation, and another on identity and aesthetics across three transnational popular music scenes in Japan: hip-hop, reggae/dancehall, and electronic dance music.